 But beyond that, the fact that we're nine hours apart and, and yet we're still able to maintain a connection and that I have been able to meet Steffi in person, that we've traveled the world together in many ways as a consequence of all of this.
 I can't imagine a world where we hadn't made this connection, as people and as artists.
 I call it the serendipity highway.

-Watch the Instagram Live with Mary & Steffi:
+Watch the Instagram Live with Mary Chieffo and Steffi Hochriegl:

 Laurie Ulster (she/her) is a freelance writer and a TV producer who somehow survived her very confusing adolescence as the lone female Star Trek fan in middle school.
 She's a writer/editor and was the Supervising Producer on After Trek.

 Star Trek: Discovery Seasons 1-4 are currently streaming exclusively on Paramount+ in the U.S. Internationally, the series is available on Paramount+ in Australia, Italy, Latin America, the U.K. and South Korea, as well as on Pluto TV in Austria, France, Germany, Italy, Spain and Switzerland on the Pluto TV Sci-Fi channel.
 It will also stream exclusively on Paramount+ in Italy, France, Germany, Switzerland and Austria later this year.
 In Canada, it airs on Bell Media’s CTV Sci-Fi Channel and streams on Crave.
 STAR TREK: DISCOVERY is distributed by Paramount Global Content Distribution.